 Wholegrain mustard is a condiment that has visible mustard seeds.
 This should be a visual reminder to keep it away from your pup.

 Dogs should not eat yellow mustard either.
 If your dog eats a small amount of yellow mustard, just keep an eye on them and watch out for any stomach pains or diarrhea.

+The short answer is that a lot of mustard could be bad for your dog.
+Stay on the safe side and don’t let them eat it.
 With mustard, it’s all about how much your dog eats.
 It’s always best to be more safe than sorry.
 Keep all types of prepared mustard away from your dog since mustard seed isn’t safe for them to eat.

 More Dog Food Resources

 Here are some more articles about the best and worst fruit for your dog to eat.

 - Can Dogs Eat Marmite

 - Can Dogs Eat Salami